DrMHY/homepage.github.io/_pages/about.md

 **Welcome to Hanyang's Personal Website!**

 Dr. Hanyang Ma is an associate professor of management at SILC Business School, [Shanghai University](https://www.shu.edu.cn/), also a lecturer (joint-appointment) of engineering management at Faculty of Engineering & Information Technology, [University of Technology Sydney](https://www.uts.edu.au/).
-He received his Ph.D. and B.E. from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+He received his PhD and BE from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
 His research interest includes corporate social responsibility (CSR), international business, and project management.
 His work can be organized into two streams, with the first stream related to firm-level management on CSR and international business, and the second related to project-level efforts on stakeholder management.
 These two streams are linked by a common concern with how created shared value and sustainability are pursued through corporate and project strategies.
 He has published a series of papers in these two streams with total <a href='https://scholar.google.com/citations?user=YoaF4d0AAAAJ&hl=en&oi=ao'>google scholar citations <strong><span id='YoaF4d0AAAAJ&hl=en&oi=ao'>1000+</span></strong></a>.

 **Contact:**
     - R303, Wenshang Building, 20 Chengzhong Rd, Jiading, Shanghai 201800, China